 The calendar says it’s Spring here in New Hampshire but it’s been unseasonably cold, that hasn’t stopped me from getting my garden ready though

 Growing vegetables horizontally saves space in your garden plus I think the vegetables just grow better.
 I especially love cucumbers grown up on a trellis; it makes it so easy to find the ones ready to be picked.

-Measure Out The Frame
+Step 1.
+Measure Out The Frame For The Trellis

 I put 3 of the thicker boards (1x2x4s) on the ground and made sure the tops were all level with each other; this step is very important for when you need to attach the hinges later on.
 I spaced out the 3 boards 20 inches apart.